What Is Rapid Application Development?

 Rapid Application Development Tools

 As you may now understand, rapid application development is more of a software development methodology rather than a specific language, tool, or interface.
-However, tools can help facilitate rapid design, development, and feedback solicitation.
+However, tools can help facilitate rapid prototyping, development, and feedback solicitation.

 Design and Prototyping Tools